-The film 'Red Dawn' (2012) does not feature any identifiable LGBTQ+ characters or themes.
-Its narrative is solely centered on a group of young people engaged in a war against an invading force, with no elements related to queer identity or experiences.
+The film "Red Dawn" (2012) does not feature any identifiable LGBTQ+ characters or themes.
+The narrative focuses on a group of teenagers defending their town from an invasion, with no explicit representation or discussion of queer identity.

 The 2012 film is a remake of the 1984 movie, featuring a similar ensemble of characters.
 However, no specific named character from the original film who was established as one gender is portrayed as a different gender in the remake.